syadajah/syadajah/README.md

 - 👋 Hi, I’m @syadajah
-- 👀 I’m interested in Mobile development || Wish me luck to be a mobile developer
+- 👀 I’m interested in Mobile development
-- 🌱 I’m currently learning Flutter, dart, and firebase ( Pray for me bruh 💀. )
+- 🌱 I’m currently learning Flutter, dart, and firebase, Supabase
 - 💞️ I’m looking to collaborate on RinnErain also Ai
 - 📫 How to reach me?
-Don't reach me if you hungry, eat first to reach me
+Just reach me
 - 😄 Pronouns: Str/Int
 - ⚡ Fun fact: No something fun in my fact